 - Few premium card benefits

-If you have a ton of business spending coming up and really want to maximize your rewards, consider signing up for the Capital One Spark Cash.
-This card offers a valuable welcome bonus worth $500 when you use your card to make $4,500 in purchases within three months of account opening.
+If you use your credit card for a large amount of small business spending, and really want to maximize your rewards, consider signing up for the new Capital One Spark Cash Plus.
+This card offers a welcome bonus worth $500 when you use your card to make $5,000 in purchases within three months of account opening, and another $500 when you spend a total of $50,000 within the first six months, for a total of up to $1,000 in bonus cash back.
 On top of the bonus cash back, you’ll get 2% cash back on everything you buy with the card.

 The Spark Cash Card offers numerous service and protection benefits such as Card Lock, extended warranty and protection, security alerts, and customized spending limits on employee card.
-Also note that this card’s $95 annual fee is waived the first year, comes with free employee cards and has no foreign transaction fees.
+Also note that this card is charge card, not a credit card, so you are expected to always pay your entire statement balance.
+There's a $150 annual fee for this card and it comes with free employee cards and has no foreign transaction fees.

 Frequently asked questions about the best rewards credit cards

 Q. Will using a rewards credit card hurt my credit score?
 Rewards credit cards do not affect your credit any differently than other cards.
 If you use your rewards card responsibly by avoiding debt and making your payments on-time, you will add positive information to your credit report and improve your credit score.

 Q. Do reward credit cards have higher interest rates?
 Yes, you can expect to pay a higher interest rate with a rewards credit card than you would with a similar card that doesn't offer rewards.
 That's why reward cards are best used by those who avoid always interest charges by paying their balance in full.